-In addition, we will report on the number of confirmed GBS cases with evidence in their medical records of respiratory or gastrointestinal infection (including COVID-19) in the 42 days prior to onset of GBS symptoms, including in which post-RZV windows (risk vs. control) these GBS cases occurred.
+In addition, we will report on the number of claims-based and confirmed GBS cases with evidence in their medical records of respiratory or gastrointestinal infection (including COVID-19) in the 42 days prior to diagnosis or onset of GBS symptoms, including in which post-RZV windows (risk vs. control) these GBS cases occurred.
 If deemed appropriate by the study team, an ad hoc sensitivity SCRI analysis will be conducted like the primary SCRI analysis but with these cases excluded.